ibm-cloud-docs/assistant/deploy-slack.md

 To start a chat with the assistant, complete the following steps:

-1. Open Facebook Messenger.
+1. Open Slack, and go to the workspace associated with your app.
-1. Type the name of the page you created earlier.
+1. Click the application that you created from the Apps section.
-1. After the page comes up, click it, and then start chatting with the assistant.
+1. Chat with the assistant.